billkarsh/SpikeGLX/Markdown/Metrics_Help.md

 probes (part number NP2020) record flags for each shank, hence, quad03-2 denotes that stream 3 is a quad-probe and the flags are from shank 2.

-The flags are labeled {COUNT, SERDES, LOCK, POP, SYNC}.
+The flags are labeled {COUNT, SERDES, LOCK, POP, SYNC, MISS}.

-Any instances of these errors implies that samples have been dropped.
-It is not possible to tell how many samples are dropped from these counts.
-All you can tell is that some of the data being transmitted from the device are corrupt or missing.

 These flags correspond to bits of the status/SYNC word that is visible as the last channel in the graphs and in your recorded data (quad-probes have